Juniper/contrail-controller/specs/graceful_restart.md

   also checks if this work queue processing is silent for same period.
   In summary, channel should not get any message and work queue should remain idle to process EOC for agent.

-* Processing of EOC results in two operations:
+  Processing of EOC results in two operations:
-* Stale config cleanup timer (100 seconds) initiated.
+  - Stale config cleanup timer (100 seconds) initiated.
 This timer cleans stale config.
-* Process of End of Rib determination
+  - Process of End of Rib determination

-* There is a fallback logic as well.
+  There is a fallback logic as well.
 In case a channel is seeing some incremental config periodically, then after a duration of 15 minutes (older agent stale config cleanup time) end of config is processed.

-### 4.2.3 End of RIB (originated from agent)
+#### 4.2.3.2 End of RIB (originated from agent)
+* Trigger
-* Trigger - EOC identification.
+  - EOC identification

 * In agent all the config received goes through dependency manager, config manager to create operdb entries.
 Once oper-db entries are active, then routes are generated.
 Controller module of agent listens to route update which is in-turn is published to CN.
 To identify EOR, agent has to wait for all locally generated routes to be published.
 Again these events in current state are not deterministic like dependency resolution, updates,